nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 <!-- @@author -->

 ### 3.4.
 Common Features
-This section provides the instruction for all the common features.
+This section provides instructions for all the common features.

 <div style="page-break-after: always;"></div>